 Every style of music has its own “go to” progression.
 For jazz, the most common guitar chord progression is the 2-5-1 progression.
-In fact, you might have a hard time finding a jazz song which doesn’t follow the progression.
+In fact, you might have a hard time finding a jazz song that doesn’t follow the progression.
 This is because the 2-5-1 progression is simply perfect for jazz musicians.

 So how do we go about creating this common jazz chord progression?

-As with all examples the easiest place to begin is by using C Major because it has no sharps or flats.
+As with all examples, the easiest place to begin is by using C Major because it has no sharps or flats.
 To make a 2-5-1 progression using C Major, we need to look at the scale degree property of the key.

 With this information, we now know that our 2-5-1 C Major chord progression will look like this: